duckupus/COAR-notes/Chapter_5 @Input_Output.md

 1. **Bus arbitration**(vectored interrupt)
 One module can raise an interrupt at a time.
 Interrupting I/O Module gains control of the Bus before triggering the interrupt.
 After acknowledging the interrupt, the processor receives a vector that is used to interact with the I/O module.

-### Direct Memory Access
+### Direct Memory Access(DMA)
 Used for transferring a lot of data.
 Additional module on system bus that transfers data on behalf of the processor.
+It can transfer data to/fro memory over system bus directly.

 Only uses the bus when the processor isn't using it.
 However, can force the processor to suspend operations in a technique called Cycle stealing.